 Homestead Crater - Midway, UT

 A geothermal spring located inside a 55-foot-tall, beehive-shaped rock, you won’t find a more unique spot to dive, float, snorkel or splash about in the mineral waters.
 You can even take a paddleboard yoga class.
 With a constant temperature of 90-96 degrees, there’s just enough sunlight to illuminate the bright blue water through a hole at the top of the dome.
 But don’t worry, you won’t have to rappel into the pool, there’s side cave access.
-Located on the grounds of the Homestead Resort, anyone can visit during open hours for a $6 fee.
-Reservations are recommended.
+Located on the grounds of the Homestead Resort, anyone can visit during open hours but reservations are highly recommended.
+Fun fact: The crater is the only warm scuba diving destination in the continental U.S.

 700 North Homestead Dr.